Consensus

 -

-Bookkeeping: The process of verifying transactions and recording them in a ledger.
-Because blocks carry ledgers in TRON, the bookkeeping process is also called block generation.
-We will not distinguish between bookkeeping and block generation in the document.
+Record-keeping: the process of verifying transactions and recording them in a ledger.
+Since the ledger records are carried by blocks in TRON, the record-keeping process is also called block generation.
+Therefore, record-keeping and block generation will be used interchangeably in the following sections of this article.

 -

-Bookkeeping order: block generation order.
-The descending order of the 27 witnesses based on the number of votes they receive.
+Record-keeping order: the block generation order, which is the descending order of the 27 SRs based on the number of votes they receive.

 -